radiodee1/chat-bert/gpt/src/README.md

 # LLAMA MODEL

 LLAMA is from Meta.
 You need a token from them to run a LLAMA model.
 This code is supposed to work with Mystic Pipeline, and therefore needs a token from them as well.
 Tokens are stored in the host `.bashrc` file.
 The Meta token is called `LLAMA_META` and the pipeline token is called `LLAMA_PIPELINE`.

+For the LLAMA_META key, go to 'https://ai.meta.com/llama/' and sign up for one.

+For the LLAMA_PIPELINE key, go to 'https://www.mystic.ai/meta/llama2-13B/api' and click on the 'create token' button.